swiftlang/swift-testing/Sources/Testing/Testing.docc/ParameterizedTesting.md

 }
 ```

-This way, if a new case is added to the `Food` enumeration, it will
+This way, if a new case is added to the `Food` enumeration, it is
-automatically be tested by this test function.
+automatically tested by this function.

 ## Parameterize over a range of integers